pharaofranz/ftsky_school_vlbi_2025/index.md

 # FTSky VLBI workshop 2025

 Welcome!
-This page hosts the VLBI tutorial material and guide from the FTSky Workshop, held at on 06–10 October 2025.
+This page hosts the VLBI tutorial material and guide from the [FTSky Training School](https://www.icts.res.in/event/page/32854), held at on 06–10 October 2025.

 I recommend to <span style="color:red">simply clone this repository</span> and then work in the `tutorial` directory: